Depersonalization - The Questions ARE The Condition

 Anything to break the association of thinking about DP and then acting on it!

-So remember -- even as you start to see progress in your recovery, there may still be a temptation to go on researching, to go asking ‘one more question’ or looking for ‘more tips’ about the condition.
+So remember -- even as you start to see progress in your recovery, there may still be a small temptation to keep researching, to ask ‘one more question’ or look for ‘one more tip’ about the condition.

 And this is totally understandable, I experienced it myself and it set me back time and time again before I fully recovered.

-Once you understand that, you’ll have ignored the bully, lessened the power of DP and taken one your MOST important steps towards recovery!
+Once you understand that, you’ll have broken the behavioral habit of DP and taken one your MOST important steps towards recovery!